scottluskcis/adb2c-custom-claims/README.md

 # Azure AD B2C and Custom Claims

-Researching and testing out custom claims and policy in Azure AD B2C
+Researching and testing out custom claims and policy in Azure AD B2C using Identity Experience Framework

 ## Links used for Research